-This is dependant on your assessed needs.
-Residents requiring assistance are supported by staff whenever required.
+This depends on the assessed needs of a resident.
+Residents requiring assistance are supported by staff when they’re required.

 8. Do I need to arrange to have my laundry done?

 SummitCare centres arrange laundry for all residents.
-Some centres have internal laundries while others outsource laundry.
+Some SummitCare centres have internal laundries, while others outsource laundry.

 9. Is physiotherapy available?

-On entering SummitCare services all residents are assessed by a qualified physiotherapist and an individual care plan is developed based on the assessed care need.
-The physiotherapy plan is then managed by a physiotherapy aide and the care staff .
-The care plan is evaluated three monthly and the residents are reviewed 3 monthly or as required.
+Upon entry for SummitCare, all residents are assessed by a qualified physiotherapist and an individual care plan is developed based on the assessed care needed.
+The physiotherapy plan is then managed by a physiotherapy aide and the care staff.
+The care plan is evaluated monthly and the residents are reviewed monthly or as required.